rnacentre/SCCAF-D/README.md

 Feng,S *et al*.
 Alleviating batch effects in cell type deconvolution.

-The current version is not acceptable.
+The current version will be soon available at research square.